Carbon Monoxide & Smoke Detector Information & Legislation

 Where do I install my alarm, at the floor level or ceiling level?

-• While Carbon Monoxide is slightly lighter than air, it is best to follow the manufacturer’s recommendations to exact location.
-It is recommended to install the alarm near the bedrooms, when only installing one alarm.
+• While carbon monoxide is slightly lighter than air, it is best to follow the manufacturer’s recommendations to exact location.
+If installing one alarm in a home, it is best to place the alarm near the bedrooms.

 What alarm do you recommend?